muratk3n/thirdwave/en/tweets/2020/week24e.md

 ---

 People revolt, react -- they are not policy experts, this is what they do.
-Sure their anger push leadership, but that's kind of late at that point isn't it?
-The point of political leadership is so that things do not get to that point in the first place.
-Revolt equals absence of politics.
+Sure their anger can push leadership, but that's kind of late at that point isn't it?
+Isn't the point of political leadership is so that things do not get to that in the first place?
+Revolt indicates failure of politics.

 ---